-Launched in 2020, the Warwick-Wellcome Translational Partnership aims to drive the translation of research research into improvements in human health.
+Launched in 2020, the Warwick-Wellcome Translational Partnership is driving the translation of research into improvements in human health.

-The partnership will accelerate the development of new preventative and therapeutic strategies to tackle ill-health locally, nationally and globally.
-It will help deliver lasting impact, whilst strengthening links with partners in both industry and clinical settings.
+The partnership is accelerating the development of new preventative and therapeutic strategies to tackle ill-health locally, nationally and globally.
+It will deliver lasting impact, whilst strengthening links with partners in both industry and clinical settings.

-The Warwick-Wellcome Trust Translational Partnership will focus on investing in fellowships and projects aimed at exploiting emerging impact in the science of early life, tissue models of human disease and disease control and prevention.
+The Warwick-Wellcome Trust Translational Partnership is focused on investing in fellowships and projects aimed at exploiting emerging impact in the science of early life, tissue models of human disease and disease control and prevention.
 Two funding programmes are available to support people and new ideas, whilst developing a translational ecosystem across the University and local NHS trusts.
 Support for delivery of the Partnership is provided by Research & Impact Services.

 Translation Fellowships provide the opportunity for researchers to engage with translational research activities and take forward opportunities.
-Find out about the fellowships.
+Find out about our previous fellowships.

-Breaking Translational Barriers Awards, smaller awards of up to £10,000, are available to access bespoke external expertise and advice on the potential of the idea or technology and overcome well-defined barriers, for example engaging end users and networks, commissioning market research analyses and exploring routes to market to progress their research along the translational pipeline.
-The Breaking translational barriers awards will not fund Warwick staff time.
+Breaking Translational Barriers Awards, smaller awards of up to £15,000, are available to access bespoke external expertise and advice on the potential of the idea or technology and overcome well-defined barriers, for example engaging end users and networks, commissioning market research analyses and exploring routes to market to progress their research along the translational pipeline.
+Find out about previous Breaking Translational Barriers awards.

 What funding is currently available?

 Warwick has recently secured an extension to the Partnership and is seeking new applications for Breaking Translational Barriers awards.
 As well as larger awards of up to £15K, Rapid Response funding of up to ~£1K is also available to take advantage of immediate translational opportunities.